 Note: Check back soon for updated information on our Mentorship Program.

 “Law and Human Rights” is an annual event held at the Law School for undergraduates interested in human rights.
 Moderated by Jim Silk, Executive Director of the Orville H. Schell, Jr. Center for Human Rights, the event features a panel of current YLS students who have had a diverse array of experiences with human rights.
 They speak about their interests in human rights, human rights-related work undertaken during college and law school, and summer internship and work experiences, as well as presenting their views on the value of law as a tool by which to advance human rights.
-See more information about the event this past year here.

 Note: Check back for updated information on this year’s event.